On Bernstein- and Marcinkiewicz-type inequalities on multivariate $C^\alpha$-domains: Tangential Bernstein's inequality on domains of special type

 \section{Tangential Bernstein's inequality on $C^\al$ domains of special type}

 The next step of our construction is to proceed from the $C^2$ to $C^\al$ graph domains in $\RR^2$.
 This will be done using approximation of $C^\al$ functions by their Steklov transform.
-Let $g: [-4,4]\to \RR$ be a $C^\al$-function with constant $L>1$ for some $1\leq \al\leq 2$; that is, $g\in C^1[-4, 4]$ and Define We will keep these assumptions and notations throughout this section.
+Let $g: [-4,4]\to \RR$ be a $C^\al$-function with constant $L>1$ for some $1\leq \al\leq 2$; that is, $g\in C^1[-4, 4]$ and Define Here we point out that the set $G_\ast$ defined here is different from the set $G^\ast$ introduced in the last section.
+We will keep these assumptions and notations throughout this section.
 We will show that \cref{thm-1-1:Bern} implies the following:

 \begin{thm} Let $\ga=\f 1 \al-\f12$.
 Then for any $f\in\Pi_n^2$ and $0<p<\infty$,

 \end{thm}

 The proof of this theorem relies on the following lemma: